APTrust/dart/DevelopingDart.md

 To work on DART 3, you will need to do the following:

 1. Install Visual Studio Code or your development environment of choice
-1. Clone the DART repo from https://github.com/APTrust/dart
+2. Clone the DART repo from https://github.com/APTrust/dart
-1. Clone the DART Runner repo from https://github.com/APTrust/dart-runner
+3. Clone the DART Runner repo from https://github.com/APTrust/dart-runner
-1. Check the [go.mod](https://github.com/APTrust/dart/blob/master/go.mod) files of both projects and be sure you're running a compatible version of Go.
+4. Check the [go.mod](https://github.com/APTrust/dart/blob/master/go.mod) files of both projects and be sure you're running a compatible version of Go.
-1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or a similar container engine.
+5. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or a similar container engine.
 This is required for interactive tests.

 After completing these steps, run the following to ensure everything works:

 1. Start Docker Desktop, as this is required for testing.
+2. In the top level directory of the cloned https://github.com/APTrust/dart repository, run `wails build`
-1. Change into the dart-runner directory and run `./scripts/run.sh tests`
+3. Change into the dart-runner directory and run `./scripts/run.sh tests`
-1. Change into the dart directory and run `./scripts/run.sh tests`
+4. Change into the dart directory and run `./scripts/run.sh tests`

 Running the tests should retrieve all of the Go dependencies.
 If tests pass, you're ready to start developing.
 Most test errors are due to Docker containers not starting.
 Check the output messages for messages about Docker containers, and be sure that Docker Desktop is running.